-I'll just come right out and say it: “I'm addicted to internal hubs.”
+I'll just come right out and say it: I am addicted to internal hubs.
 I love trying different gearing solutions, but with all my personal trikes I always end up with the Schlumpf High Speed Drive on the front.
 As mentioned in my Ultimate Gearing Article, the Schlumpf HSD is one way to solve the 20-inch wheel gearing issue.
-And, the High Speed Drive is my personal favorite top-gear component.
-It provides a very elegant solution that eliminates the standard front derailleur and improves the chainline besides just giving you higher gearing.
-Another big advantage is that you can shift at anytime, whether you are stopped or coasting, so you’ll never get stuck in too high of a gear.
+Hands down, the high speed drive is my personal favorite top-gear component.
+Besides just giving you higher gearing, it provides a very elegant solution that eliminates the standard front derailleur and improves the chainline.
+Another big advantage of the high speed drive is that you can shift at anytime, stopped or coasting, so youíll never get stuck in too high of a gear.

 Eliminate the front derailleur Ė Front derailleurs can be more finicky than rear derailleurs and arenít typically as precise.
 Some gear combinations might even cause cross chaining.
 The Schlumpf HSD completely eliminates the need for the front derailleur, shifter and triple chainrings.
 This means you donít have to worry about the chain moving (or not) from one chainring to another.
 The integrated chain guards make sure the chain stays on the HSD and wonít come off.

-Improved shifting – I’ve never seen testing on this, but how efficient is the front derailleur and shifter as a unit compared to the Schlumpf’s button?
-Well, I’m not sure, but pressing a button is really easy and the chain doesnít have to slide over.
+Improved shifting Ė Iíve never seen testing on this, but how efficient is the front derailleur and shifter as a unit compared to the Schlumpfís button?
+Well, Iím not sure, but pressing a button is really easy and the chain doesnít have to slide over.

 Hills are great with the HSD.
 Even steep hills are easy to climb with a 27-tooth chainring up front.
 And of course going down hills is a blast.
 All my own speed records have been set on Schlumpf HSD-equipped trikes.